 However Painswick looked like a lovely village to explore and so it proved.
 The church of St Mary’s, just behind the hotel, has 99 18th century yew trees in its churchyard (legend has it that the devil will not permit a 100th tree) and is well worth a visit.
 As it was Fireworks’ Night we had a pint of Bath Ale in the friendly local pub, The Falcon Inn, before heading back for dinner.

-In keeping with the overall feel of the hotel the atmosphere was friendly and informal – service wasn’t the speediest but we weren’t rushing anywhere – and the menu was simple and classic but with a twist: starters included smoked haddock chowder, salmon with apple linguini, truffled butternut pumpkin tart and Salcombe crab Thermidor.
+In keeping with the overall feel of the hotel the atmosphere in the hotel’s restaurant was friendly and informal – service wasn’t the speediest but we weren’t rushing anywhere – and the menu was simple and classic but with a twist: starters included smoked haddock chowder, salmon with apple linguini, truffled butternut pumpkin tart and Salcombe crab Thermidor.

 We chose the intriguing-sounding lobster and black pudding pie with lobster gravy and the twice-baked parmesan souffle – both were as good as they sounded.
 For mains we had duck leg ‘en daube’ in red wine which was soft and hearty, and the picture-perfect individual parcel of beef wellington which was enjoyed with delight.